Kernelized Similarity Learning and Embedding for Dynamic Texture Synthesis: Experiments AND Evaluation

-DT synthesis aims to generate high-quality, long-term DT sequences, which requires that we should design a synthesis method with good sustainability performance that mainly refers to no obvious visual decays, divergences, and abrupt jumps for generated long-term sequences.
+DT synthesis aims to generate high-quality, long-term DT sequences, which requires a synthesis method with good sustainability performance, i.e., no obvious visual decay, divergence, or abrupt jumps for generated long-term sequences.
 Therefore, we intuitively analyze the sustainability of our method using visual quality and quantitative evaluation metrics on two datasets.

-For evaluation, the visual quality comparison over several synthesized DT sequences of the different classes is presented in Figure \ref{fig:Sustainability-images}.
-To show the robustness of our method, we train the model using the first 200 frames if the length $\l$ of observed sequences are longer than 200, and otherwise, the whole frames of observed sequences are used for training.
-We can observe that our method not only generates high-fidelity DTs in short-term, but also generates high-quality DTs in long-term even if the observed sequences are short, e.g. flame ($l=88$), rotating wind ornament ($l=250$), water wave ($l=250$), bulb ($l=556$), flowers swaying with current ($l=848$), windmill ($l=962$).
-Note that Figure \ref{fig:Sustainability-images}(a) seemingly shares with similar DT (from 100-th to 1000-th), because these generated frames locate in similar/same cycle.
-Furthermore, our method still keeps synthesizing the realistic DT (including the details) in the long-term, e.g., the flag in sample ``windmill'' exhibits its dynamic in long-term generated sequences.
+For evaluation, the visual quality comparison over several synthesized DT sequences of different classes is presented in Figure \ref{fig:Sustainability-images}.
+To demonstrate the robustness of our method, we train the model using the first 200 frames if the length $\l$ of observed sequences is longer than 200, and otherwise, all frames of observed sequences are used.
+We observe that our method not only generates high-fidelity DTs in the short-term, but also generates high-quality DTs in the long-term even if the observed sequences are short, e.g. flame ($l=88$), rotating wind ornament ($l=250$), water wave ($l=250$), bulb ($l=556$), flowers swaying with current ($l=848$), windmill ($l=962$).
+Note that Figure \ref{fig:Sustainability-images}(a) seemingly shares with similar DT (from 100-th to 1000-th), because these generated frames are located in a similar/same cycle.
+Furthermore, our method still keeps synthesizing realistic DTs (including the details) in the long-term, e.g., the flag in the ``windmill'' sample exhibits its dynamics in the long-term generated sequences.